 Health insurance builds a residual book of business overtime with a higher life time value which has a big impact on valuation and final purchase price, especially when paired with a strong and steady growth strategy that the new owner can count on.

-Medicare advantage plans and Medicare supplement plans seem to be the hot trend in the acquisition pool, but other insurance brokerage products are also being considered.
+Medicare advantage plans and Medicare supplement plans seem to be the hot trend in the acquisition pool, but other insurance brokerage products are also being considered for cross-sell opportunities.

-- Life Insurance (final expense, IUL, advanced markets, etc)
+- Life Insurance (final expense, IUL, advanced markets, impaired risk, etc)

 - Annuities